Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Thermalization

 For systems that relax to a thermal equilibrium, the underlying mechanism is most robustly described by the eigenstate thermalization hypothesis (ETH) \cite{Deutsch_2018}.
-The ETH states that for nonintegrable systems (that do not exhibit many-body localization \cite{Alet_2018,Geraedts_2016}) the expectation values fluctuate negligibly around eigenstates $|\Psi_{\alpha}\rangle$ that are close to the energy of the system.
+The ETH states that for nonintegrable systems (that do not exhibit many-body localization \cite{Alet_2018,Geraedts_2016}) the expectation values fluctuate negligibly around eigenstates $|E_{i}\rangle$ that are close to the energy of the system.
 Thus, each individual eigenstate can be thought of as an independent thermal state.
 In the thermodynamic limit, the resulting state should be constant and predictable by the total energy of the system.
-The hypothesis also presumes that the observable of interest is `well behaved', in that $\langle\Psi_{\alpha}|\hat{A}|\Psi_{\alpha}\rangle$ behaves smoothly as a function of eigenstates of the Hamiltonian $|\Psi_\alpha\rangle$, with no sudden discontinuities in the vicinity of the expected energy that would create a sensitivity to slight changes in relaxation dynamics.
-Given these conditions the ETH predicts that the long time (LT) expectation value of a few body observable $\hat{A}$ with an eigenstate $|\Psi_{\alpha}\rangle$ of a many-body system Hamiltonian $\hat{H}$ with corresponding well defined total energy $E_{\alpha}$ is equal to the thermal ensemble $\langle\hat{A}\rangle_{\text{Therm}}(E_{\alpha})$ of $\hat{A}$ at a mean energy $E_{\alpha}$
+The hypothesis also presumes that the observable of interest is `well behaved', in that $\langle E_{i}|\hat{A}|E_{ i}\rangle$ behaves smoothly as a function of eigenstates of the Hamiltonian $|E_i\rangle$, with no sudden discontinuities in the vicinity of the expected energy that would create a sensitivity to slight changes in relaxation dynamics.
+Given these conditions the ETH predicts that the long time (LT) expectation value of a few body observable $\hat{A}$ with an eigenstate $|E_{i}\rangle$ of a many-body system Hamiltonian $\hat{H}$ with a corresponding well defined energy $E_{i}$ is equal to the thermal ensemble $\langle\hat{A}\rangle_{\text{Therm}}(E_{i})$ of $\hat{A}$ at a mean energy $E_{i}$

 Hence, the ETH provides a framework for comparing expectation values which are directly dependent on initial conditions to thermal ensembles which instead depend only on the total energy of the system.
 This implies a universal equilibrium for a thermalizing system across many trajectories of equivalent energy.
+It is then necessary to define exactly what is meant by a long time average $\langle E_{i}|\hat{A}|E_{i}\rangle_{LT}$ in Eq. \eqref{eq:EigStateHyp}.
+Any dynamics in a quantum system lead to a quantum state $|\psi\rangle=\sum_i c_i |E_i\rangle$ with correlations $c^*_i c_j$ between different excited states $|E_i\rangle$ and $|E_j\rangle$ that cause fluctuations in measured expectation values as a function of time and energy difference